eirikb/weecloud/README.md

 *  Clone the project

         git clone https://github.com/eirikb/weecloud.git
-    For the moment I don't have a npm package (will create one eventua lly).
+    For the moment I don't have a npm package (will create one eventually).
 *  Run it, default password is 'test' and port is 8000 (it's in weeclo ud.js)